Descent098/ezprez/README.md

 # ezprez

-*An object based api for generating web presentations*
+*An object based api for generating web presentations/slideshows*

 ## Table of Contents
 - [What does ezprez do?](#what-does-ezprez-do)